damc/registration/readme.md

 4. Handling exceptions.
 Instead of allowing them to crash the application, I could catch them, log them and display an error to the user.

 5. In order to display paymentDataID, I needed to save them somewhere.
 I am saving it in the User table, but in order to know which user's paymentDataId I need to display, I need to store that information somehow.
-PaymentDataID sounds like a confidential information, so I can't store the user id in the session because that could make it too easy to steal paymentDataID.
 For that reason I store the PaymentDataID in session.
 However, ideally the user should be authenticated after registration and redirected to a page that displays PaymentDataID for the currently authenticated user.
-I haven't done that because authentication functionality is not implmeneted in this project.
+I haven't done that because authentication functionality is not implemented in this project.

-6. Unit testing could be added.
+7. Unit testing could be added.